 ’33 Hot Rod

-Jim’s ideas weren’t limited to just designing a performance Hot Rod.
-His excellent understanding of the market enabled him to see where there were opportunities for a “leap-frog” product.
-Today, most Hot Rods are looks first and everything else a distant second.
+Jim’s ideas weren’t limited to just designing a performance hot rod.
+His excellent understanding of the Hot Rod market enabled him to see where there were opportunities for a “leap-frog” product.
+Today, most hot rods are looks first and everything else a distant second.
 In addition to performance that leaves something to be desired, most guys are forced to cobble together parts from a wide variety of companies and sources.

 Jim pitched me on the idea of using the Factory Five product template on the Hot Rod.
 The idea was to stay as traditional as possible, but make performance and drivability the focus and package all the parts together to reduce the number of places a guy has to go.
 It made a lot of sense.

 We introduced the Factory Five ‘33 at the November 2008 SEMA Show where it earned “Best in Show – Hot Rod” and “Best Engineered Product – Runner-Up.”
 In 2012, the car won the GoodGuys National Autocross title in both pro and street classes and Top 10 Cars at SEMA!
 In its short life, the car has earned a slew of awards and industry recognition.
 The car has changed the way people think about the “stereo-typical” version of a hot rod.